dbndt/djan/README.md

 # djan
 matplan check
-all check to iNginx Django Gun Post in Docker
+all check to Nginx Django Gun Post in Docker